 If you have gone through the other steps to determine if it’s elements outside the electric fireplace that aren’t working properly, such as the breaker, the outlet, etc., and found those to work properly, then it’s possible to conclude that the issue is, in fact, with the electric fireplace.
 Your electric fireplace is more than a space heater that produces a realistic fireplace flame, log set, and ambiance for your living room — expect it to work as a fireplace should.
 If you decide to fix your fireplace yourself, it’s time to break out the owner’s manual and a screwdriver.

 How To Open An Electric Fireplace

 To open your freestanding electric fireplace insert, you’ll need a screwdriver and some rubber gloves to protect yourself.
 Remove the backplate by removing the screws on the back of the unit.
 Work from the bottom screws to the top screws so that the top screws are the last ones to come off.

 This makes it easier to work with the backplate.
 Ensure you don’t lose the screws by keeping them in a small container until you’re ready to put the backplate back on.

 LED bulbs last for a long time, about 50,000 hours.
-At eight hours per day, this means they last 17 years, but it’s unlikely that you’d have the fireplace on for that long.
+At eight hours per day, they last 15 years, but it’s unlikely that you’d have the fireplace on for that long.
 At four hours per day every day, the LED bulbs should last for 34 years.
 If the LED bulbs have burnt out long before their time, replacing them should be easy.

 The first step to replacing the LED lights is to turn off your electric fireplace insert and unplug it from the wall.
 Then wait about 20 minutes for the unit to cool down, so the bulbs aren’t hot when you remove them.
 Refer to your owner’s manual to learn how to access the lights for your model.